Measures against the corona virus

 - At airports

-- In taxis and on private journeys for persons from another household.
-(Car drivers do not have to wear a mask.)
+- On private journeys for persons from another household. (car drivers do not have to wear a mask.)

 - At religious services and events